High-precision measurement of the W boson mass with the CMS experiment: Methods

 \subsection{Impact of missing higher-order electroweak corrections}

-By interfacing \MiNNLO with \photospp, QED final-state radiation (FSR) is considered at leading logarithmic (LL) accuracy, including matrix-element corrections and the effect of lepton pair production.
-Uncertainties in the QED FSR modeling are evaluated by propagating the differences in the post-FSR dimuon mass and \ptmu distributions, by switching off the \photospp matrix-element corrections and comparing to a prediction from \horace v3.2~\cite{CarloniCalame:2003ux,CarloniCalame:2005vc}, where the QED FSR is modeled at leading logarithmic (LL) accuracy in the collinear approximation.
-The impact on \mw is smaller than 0.3\MeV.
+By interfacing \MiNNLO with \photospp, QED final-state radiation (FSR) is considered at LL accuracy, including matrix-element corrections and the effect of lepton pair production.
+The uncertainty in the QED FSR modeling is evaluated by comparing the predictions of {\MiNNLO}{+}{\photospp} to the prediction in which the matrix-element corrections of \photospp are switched off.
+In addition, we evaluate the difference between the {\MiNNLO}\allowbreak{+}{\photospp} prediction and the prediction from \horace v3.2~\cite{CarloniCalame:2003ux,CarloniCalame:2005vc} with the QED FSR modeled at LL in the collinear approximation.
+For each comparison, the difference between the two predictions is evaluated from the two-dimensional distribution of the \pt and mass of the dilepton system, with the charged lepton momentum defined after FSR.
+This difference is applied to the nominal {\MiNNLO}{+}{\photospp} prediction and propagated through the analysis as a systematic uncertainty.
+The impact on \mw is $<$0.3\MeV.

 The QED initial-state radiation (ISR) is modeled by the \PYTHIA8 parton shower at LL accuracy.
 The uncertainty is evaluated by comparing to a sample with ISR photon radiation switched off.
 The modifications on the \ptv and \yv distributions are propagated through the analysis and found to have a negligible impact on \mw.
 Besides the photonic corrections, we consider the impact of EW virtual corrections.
 For the neutral-current Drell--Yan process, the separation between weak and photonic corrections can be performed in a gauge-invariant way.
-The virtual EW corrections are calculated at NLO with the Z\_ew process in the \POWHEG-\textsc{box-v2} (rev.\ 3900) program~\cite{Barze:2013fru, Chiesa:2024qzd} including universal higher-order (HO) corrections.
+The virtual EW corrections are calculated at NLO with the Z\_ew process in the \POWHEG-\textsc{box-v2} (rev.\ 3900) program~\cite{Barze:2013fru, Chiesa:2024qzd} including universal HO corrections.
 The ratios between the \NLOpHO EW and LO EW predictions of the \PZ boson mass, and of the rapidity and $\cos\theta^*$ distributions, are used to define a systematic variation to the nominal \MiNNLO prediction.

 For \PW boson production, the splitting into virtual and photonic corrections is not gauge invariant and is, hence, ambiguous.
 Nonetheless, it is possible to separate the two contributions, to reproduce the QED FSR given by \photospp.
 This separation is implemented in ReneSANCe~1.3.11~\cite{Bondarenko:2022mbi}, and the uncertainty in weak virtual corrections is defined as the ratios between the \NLOpHO EW and LO EW predictions of the \PW boson mass, and of the rapidity and $\cos \theta^*$ distributions.
 We cross-checked that the full NLO EW corrections (QED plus weak) agree at the 0.3\% level between the \POWHEG-\textsc{box-v2}~\cite{Barze:2012tt} and the ReneSANCe programs, also confirming previous benchmarks~\cite{Alioli:2016fum}.
 The uncertainty from the virtual EW corrections has an impact on \mw of 1.9\MeV.